VVBondarenko/sol/README.md

 make install
 ```

-Side tip: You can use the "-D" option to pass macros to the compiler via the `ARGS` variable exposed by the Makefile, so you could enable features like `SOL_OMP`, `SOL_SIMD`, etc. as you please.
+Side tip: You can use the "-D" option to pass macros to the compiler via the `ARGS` variable exposed by the Makefile, so you could enable features like `SOL_SIMD` as you please.
 Such optimizations could lead to huge performance gains if your target platform supports them.

 # Library Usage
 Suppose we've installed Sol and have the following code: